 Moonlight and the Pearler's Daughter

-Fortune favours the brave in Lizzie Pook's mesmerising debut novel, Moonlight and the Pearler's Daughter
+Fortune favours the brave in Lizzie Pook's mesmerising and fiercely feminist historical novel, Moonlight and the Pearler's Daughter.

 'Immersive storytelling, a rollicking mystery and a take-no-prisoners heroine' – Stylist